ferjorosa/ferjorosa.github.io/_posts/2025-06-01-decision-theory-I.md

 At its core, any decision problem can be broken down into a few fundamental components: the actions we can take, the uncertain conditions that might influence the outcome (often referred to as states of nature), the probabilities we assign to these conditions based on our best estimates, and the potential outcomes for each action under each condition.

-So, let's use the Decision theory framework for our oil field case.
+So, let's use the decision theory framework for our oil field case.

 ### Structuring the Oil field Decision Problem